DmitryBugaychenko/spade-llm/spade_llm/demo/platform/openai/README.md

 # REACT agent with Wiki tool (Based on openai ChatGPT-4o)

-This is a simple demo of LLM agent with single tool for Wikipedia search.
+This demo demonstrates how to use OpenAI-compatible models with spade_llm

 To run the demo open a terminal at the root of the GitHub project and follow the steps below.